Incoming students - general information

 Security checks

-College of Rehabilitation students are required to complete a criminal record check, an adult abuse registry check and a child abuse registry check annually in order to participate in clinical placements.
+College of Rehabilitation Sciences students are required to complete a criminal record check, an adult abuse registry check and a child abuse registry check annually in order to participate in clinical placements.
 Students must provide results of the above checks by September 1 of every year while in the program.
 The checks must have an issue date no earlier than August 1 of the current year.

 Costs for these checks are the responsibility of the student.